 - Connection to Google Sheets and Airtable

 These tools are designed to support your business, and help you provide a more unique service for your clients.
-The Agency plan includes eight websites, but you can buy more for $11 per site per month.
+The Agency plan includes four websites, but you can buy more for $11 per site per month.

 Ecommerce Add-ons: $7.25 – $39 per month, billed annually

 Each of Duda’s price plans also lets you choose an ecommerce add-on if you want to sell online.
 There are three ecommerce add-ons, and which one you choose mainly depends on how many products you’ll be selling:

 - Standard: $7.25 per month – 100 products

 - Advanced: $19.25 per month – 2,500 products